Public Health Approaches to Preventing Gambling Harm in NSW Course

 - Identify evidence-based resources and support organisations to inform practice when working with people experiencing gambling harm.

 The webinar is approved for 1.5 Continuing Professional Development hours for registered psychologists.
-For those who were unable to attend the live webinar, the recording is available on the APS website.
+A recording is available on the APS website.